Sulforaphane: benefits, dosage, contraindications

 Cardiovascular

 Sulforaphane has shown protective effects on the cardiovascular system.
 By activating the Nrf2 signaling pathway, it stimulates the production of antioxidant enzymes that reduce oxidative stress and inflammation in cardiac and renal tissues.
-These actions could help reduce the risks of diseases such as hypertension and atherosclerosis.
-Additionally, studies on animal models suggest that sulforaphane improves cardiac function by modulating the expression of genes involved in the regulation of intracellular calcium, a key element in myocardial contraction and relaxation.
+These actions could help lower the risk of diseases such as hypertension and atherosclerosis.
+Additionally, studies in animal models suggest that sulforaphane improves cardiac function by modulating the expression of genes involved in the regulation of intracellular calcium, a key element of myocardial contraction and relaxation.

 Adult: 10 mg - 60 mg (standardized extract)

-Mainly administered as broccoli sprout extracts containing glucoraphanin, a precursor of sulforaphane. - Prostaphane: 10-60 mg per day for 6 months. - BroccoMax: 180 mg of glucoraphanin per day for 8 weeks. - Aqueous extracts: Up to 35.2 mg of sulforaphane per day for 20 weeks.
+Primarily administered as extracts of broccoli sprouts containing glucoraphanin, the precursor of sulforaphane. - Prostaphane: 10-60 mg per day for 6 months. - BroccoMax: 180 mg of glucoraphanin per day for 8 weeks. - Aqueous extracts: Up to 35.2 mg of sulforaphane per day for 20 weeks.

-Sulforaphane administered as broccoli extracts containing glucoraphanin.
-Studied dosages: Vary according to weight: for example, 8.8 to 26.6 mg/day based on body mass in clinical studies.
+Sulforaphane administered as extracts of broccoli containing glucoraphanin.
+Studied dosages: Vary by weight — for example, 8.8 to 26.6 mg/day based on body mass in clinical studies.

 Interactions